peepo/verilog_tutorials_BB/README.md

 	3	PWM - No DCM?
 LEDs fade	4x, 6x with clk_50 from divider
-	4	PWM2					LEDs animate 	8 LEDs fade in and out together ~1.5hz timing seems anomalous 5	PWM3					LEDs wave	8 LEDs fade in and out in sequence 6	_tb					testbed and	basic and
+	4	PWM2					LEDs animate 	8 LEDs fade in and out together ~1.5hz timing seems anomalous 5	PWM3					LEDs wave	8 LEDs fade in and out in sequence 6	_tb					testbench and	basic and
-	7	_tb2					testbed clk	pwm for a couple of values
+	7	_tb2					testbench clk	pwm for a couple of values
 	8	ext button				ext button	6,800Ω connects + to input and switch, negative to other end switch 9	metastability				ext button	with debounce
 	10	servo					PWM		smallest servo P2 red-1 brown-2 orange-3